Keeping Children Safe

-According to child protective service agencies, an astronomical 702,000 children were substantiated victims of child abuse or neglect in 2014.
-This unprecedented amount has experts agreeing that child abuse is a significant public health concern.
+According to the most recent data available from child protective service agencies, an astronomical 674,000 children were substantiated victims of child abuse or neglect in 2017.

 Child abuse consists of any act that endangers or impairs a child’s physical or emotional health and development.
 Child abuse includes any damage done to a child which cannot be reasonably explained and which is often represented by an injury or series of injuries appearing to be non-accidental in nature.